Vienna

 • 800 m² spa with indoor 18 m pool under original glass roof, Finnish sauna

-• Petersplatz location, 2 minutes on foot from St. Stephen’s Cathedral
+• Petersplatz location, 2 minutes’ walk from Saint Stephen’s Cathedral

-• Ceiling heights between 3.50 and 4.20 m, period mouldings and parquet preserved
+• Ceiling heights between 3.50 and 4.20 m, period mouldings and parquets preserved

 • 24/7 fitness, Technogym equipment, yoga classes on request